So You’re Bored. Welcome To The Club, Population: All Of Us.

 6. Try a recipe you’ve been pinning for two years.

-You know the one.
-The fancy soup.
-The “easy” sourdough.
-The lemon ricotta pasta from that one influencer you can’t stand but secretly trust.
-Today is the day.
-Pull it up.
+You know the type.
+The 'premium' soup.
+The 'simple' sourdough.
+The lemon ricotta pasta from that influencer you hate, but for some reason, you trust.
+Today's the day.
+Look it up.
 Make it.
-Photograph it badly.
-Tell yourself it counts as self-care.
+Take a terrible picture.
+Just tell yourself it's self-care.

 7. Watch a movie you loved as a kid.